Leopard-2019/liri-node-app/README.md

        * Plot of the movie.
        * Actors in the movie.

-       An example using the movie "superman" is shown in  figure3 listed in the images folder.
+       An example using the movie "superman" is shown in  figure3 containedin the images folder.

        * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'
-An example using this option is shown in  figure6 listed in the images folder.
+An example using this option is shown in  figure6 contained in the images folder.

     - node liri.js do-what-it-says